 Many people opt to stay on Mont St Michel but be warned, you can no longer drive across, so you’ll be carrying your luggage, and there are lots of steep hills but what a fantastic place to stay.

-We opted to stay at Les Portes de Mont St Michel because not only is it a little cheaper, easier to park but from our room, we had a fantastic view of Mont St Michel.
+We opted to stay at Les Portes de Mont St Michel because not only is it a little cheaper, easier to park but from our room, we had a fantastic view so we could make phots of Mont St Michel from the balcony.
 You don’t get that view if you stay on the island.
 From Les Portes, it’s only a 20-minute scenic walk to Mont St Michel, or you can take one of the regular shuttle buses.

 How to get to Mont St Michel